green-code-initiative/ecoCode-dashboard/SECURITY.md

-Thanks for helping make Ecocode safe for everyone.
+# Security

-## Security
+Thanks for helping make Creedengo safe for everyone.

-The **Green Code Initiative** takes the security of its software products and services seriously, including all of the open source code repositories managed through its GitHub organization, such as Ecocode.
+The **Green Code Initiative** takes the security of its software products and services seriously, including all of the open source code repositories managed through its GitHub organization, such as Creedengo.

 This project is controlled by SAST (Static Application Security Testing) via **Sonarcloud**

 ## Reporting Security Issues